Please ensure Javascript is enabled for purposes of website accessibility

 The Missing Mitten Mystery by Steven Kellogg

 The Missing Mitten Mystery is a silly story about a little girl with a very creative imagination.
 She lost one of her mittens and tries to find it.
-As she’s searching she comes up with possible, silly things that might have happened to it, as well as her own idea for a solution.
+As she’s searching for it, she comes up with possible, silly things that might have happened to it.
 In the end, she finds her mitten in a most interesting place.

 Over and Under The Snow by Kate Messner